2019 in ONE Championship: ONE Championship: Dreams of Gold

-ONE Championship: Dreams of Gold was a Combat sport event held by ONE Championship on August 16, 2019 at the IMPACT Arena in Bangkok, Thailand.
+ONE Championship: Dreams of Gold (also known as ONE Championship 98) was a Combat sport event held by ONE Championship on August 16, 2019, at the IMPACT Arena in Bangkok, Thailand.

 Background

 Shuya Kamikubo was scheduled to face Yusup Saadulaev in the main card, but Kamikubo was forced off the card due to an eye infection.
 Former ONE bantamweight title challenger Dae Hwan Kim served as Kamikubo replacement, takes short notice fight against Saadulaev.

 Results

 ONE Hero Series August

-ONE Hero Series August was a combat sport event held by ONE Championship on August 26, 2019 in Beijing, China.
+ONE Hero Series August was a combat sport event held by ONE Championship on August 26, 2019, in Beijing, China.

 Results

 ONE Championship: Immortal Triumph

-ONE Championship: Immortal Triumph (also known as ONE Championship 99) was a Combat sport event held by ONE Championship on September 6, 2019 at the Phú Thọ Indoor Stadium in Ho Chi Minh City, Vietnam.
+ONE Championship: Immortal Triumph (also known as ONE Championship 99) was a Combat sport event held by ONE Championship on September 6, 2019, at the Phú Thọ Indoor Stadium in Ho Chi Minh City, Vietnam.

 Background

 Rafi Bohic has been forced to withdraw from his scheduled co main event bout against Saemapetch Fairtex due to an injury, Azize Hlali has stepped in as a replacement.
 Unfortunately, Hlali has been unable to compete.
 Fairtex instead faced Adam Larfi, who stepped in on a weeks notice for this encounter.
 On fight day, Adam Larfi was pulled out of the fight due to skin infection and the bout with Fairtex was scrapped.

 Thanonchai SomawangGaiyang has been forced to withdraw from his scheduled fight against Kohei Kodera due to undisclosed reasons.
 Kodera instead faced the Lumpinee Muay Thai World Champion Singtongnoi Por Telakun, who stepped in on short notice for this encounter.

 A featherweight bout between Thanh Tung Nguyen and Shahzaib Rindh was previously scheduled for ONE: Immortal Triumph.
 However, Nguyen pulled out of the fight for undisclosed reasons and the bout was scrapped.